Elijahesegift/MSSA-CLASS-PROJECT/README.md

 This appliction will make your real estate investing life easier. it will equip you with a real estate calculator.
 This app will also give you knowlage about real estates.

 ## Basic feature
-User will be able to input or pull data from Real Estate listing website and let the user out the information into my personnal real estate computer
+User will be able to input or pull data from Real Estate listing website and let the user take out the information into my personnal real estate computer

 ## Future feature